-There’s no denying it, nights are long this time of year.
-Which is why we’re big believers in a night on the town after a day playing in the snow.
+Sometimes it’s fun to be a little indulgent.
+Which is why we’re big believers in heading out for a night on the town after a day playing outside.
 Feel the same way?
-Then you’ll find plenty to do here once the sun sinks, whether it’s beer fests, indie music, après-ski fun, or dinner and a show.
+Then you’ll find plenty to do here after the sun goes down, whether it’s food fests, live music, après ski, or dinner and a show you’re after.

 Here are a few of our favourite ways to rock NB after dark.
 Plan something in advance or just see where the night takes you... 🎭 🍻 🎶

 Restaurants & Pubs

 Sometimes you just want a pint and a snack.
 Sometimes you want a 5-star top chef experience.
 Take your pick, because there are plenty of options for both.
 Irish pubs like O’Donaghue’s, Cask & Kettle, and The Old Triangle are always a crowd favourite.
 For Asian cuisine head to Thandi Restaurant, Thai Manao, or Mitchan Sushi.
 Looking for a hotspot?
 Check out 540 Kitchen & Bar, Cast & Crew Grill, East Coast Bistro, or Tide & Boar Gastropub.

 Love doing dinner and a show?
 Then you’ll want to check out New Brunswick theatres, which have packed playbills throughout the winter.
 You’ll find touring acts, musicals, Francophone shows, local productions, and even one of Canada’s top international ballet companies, the Atlantic Ballet Theatre.

 Check out seasonal schedules:

 The Playhouse, Fredericton